zxlooong/hdcookbook/trunk/AuthoringTools/grin/extensions/fontstrip/README.txt

 This BNF syntax is a modification of GRIN's Text feature.
 Please look at the standard GRIN documentation for the description of other elements.
-"hspace" is a optional argument used to add horizontal and vertical spacing between each characters, in pixels.
+"hspace" and "vspace" are optional arguments used to add horizontal and vertical spacing between the characters, in pixels.

 The workspace creates two jars, "sefontstrip.jar" and "fontstrip.jar", to support the extension.  "sefontstrip.jar" contains files needed for show's